 Ask your employees for referrals.
 Nobody wants to work with someone they can’t get along with, right?
 That means you’ll get strong candidates to consider.

 Look to Your Customers for Ideas.

 You might be scared to start the process of hiring someone new, so reach out to your own clientele.
 Start with some of your most loyal customers, and see if they, or someone they know, is looking for seasonal work.

-Benefits of Seasonal Employees
+Benefits of Recruiting Seasonal Employees